RIOT-OS/applications/README.md

 git pull
 ```

-Note, that there is no guarantee that it will build or work, since we only test
+Note that there is no guarantee that it will build or work, since we only test
 this repository against the latest release.

 [riot-repo]: https://github.com/RIOT-OS/RIOT